Why Do a Meta-Analysis?

 This type of analysis is conducted so that we can get a precise estimate of the true treatment effect or estimate the mean of several true treatment effects and to notice how robust the effects are across studies.
 If the individual study treatment effects tend to vary substantially across the studies (true heterogeneity, separated from random error), then we want to explore the sources of this observed dispersion.

 An excellent way to think of a meta-analysis is a large study.
 For example, if we have ten studies with 100 participants in each study, the inferences these studies can draw based on the small samples will be limited because of sampling error and we will get imprecise treatment effects and wide confidence intervals.
-See my blog post here on the importance of sample sizes and quality control.

 In theory, we can combine the results of all those ten studies to pretend that it’s like one giant study with 1,000 participants.
 Of course, there are a lot of caveats to this because things like quality control in the individual trials and sampling/measurement error will also play a significant role.
 More on that below.